OctopusDeploy/docs/docs/security/index.md

 ## Responsibility

-Octopus Deploy take responsibility to provide a secure and stable platform for managing your deployments.
+Octopus Deploy has the responsibility of providing a secure and stable platform for managing your deployments.

 You have the responsibility for how that platform is implemented and exposed to your infrastructure and users.